isomerpages/moe-holyinnocentshigh/_info-for-students-and-parents/Rewards & Recognition/EAGLES & ECHA.md

 **Criteria for ECHA**

-The student must satisfy ALL of the following:
+The student must have a:

-*   Singapore citizen
+*   Singapore Citizenship
-*   Excellent conduct grade
+*   Conduct grade of ‘Excellent’
-*   Nominated for ‘Student of the Month’ award
+*   Nomination by staff / peers